nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 ##In computer science, Functional Programming (“FP”) is a programming paradigm—a style of building the structure and elements of computer programs—that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.

-Shortly, FP is a coding style based on the following two best practices, that together form the concept of fuction's purity:
+Shortly, FP is a coding style based on the following two best practices, which together form the concept of functions purity:

 1. **Immutability** and
 2. **Statelessness**
 <br><br>

-In JavaScript, we have plenty of libraries with a functional flavour to choose from.
-While each has it's own set of goals, in the following paragraphs we'll see which are the ones we should all know about and why.
+In JavaScript, we have plenty of libraries to choose from with a functional flavor.
+While each has its set of goals, in the following paragraphs we'll see which are the ones we should all know about and why.

 ***